MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-javascript-automation.md

 >>> Trace was successfully indexed in 1 ms
 ```

-If the trace can not be indexed, for example if the trace is not loaded in the debugger, the catch loop code is run.
+If the trace can't be indexed, for example if the trace is not loaded in the debugger, the catch loop code is run.

 ```dbgcmd
 0:007> dx Debugger.State.Scripts.TTDUtils.Contents.IndexTraceTry()